Vellore Fort: Royal prisoners

 Vellore Fort has housed several royal captives over its history.
 After the fall of Srirangapatnam in 1799 and the death of Tipu Sultan, his family, including his sons, daughters, wife and mother (who was the wife of Hyder Ali), was detained in the fort.
 After the 1806 Sepoy Mutiny, the British transferred Tipu's sons and daughters to Calcutta.
-The tombs of Bakshi Begum (died 1806), widow of Hyder Ali and Padshah Begum, Tipu's wife & sons, who died in 1834 are located within a kilometre of the eastern side of the fort.
+The tombs of Bakshi Begum (died 1806), widow of Hyder Ali and Padshah Begum, Tipu's wife & sons, who died in 1834 are located within a kilometer of the eastern side of the fort.

 Vellore Fort also became the final destination for the last ruling monarch of Sri Lanka, Sri Vikrama Rajasinha (1798–1815).
 The king and his family were kept as prisoners of war at this fort for 17 years with his family.
-His grave can be found in the fort along with the last raya kings of Vijayanagara Empire.
+His grave can be found in the fort along with the last Raya kings of Vijayanagara Empire.